-21. Monitoring and Review
+29. Monitoring and Review

-21.1 It is the responsibility of the Governing Body to monitor the effective deployment of this policy.
-This responsibility has been delegated to the Staff and Pupil Welfare Committee.

-- 21.2 The behaviour data is monitored termly by the S&PW committee and is reported on termly in the Headteacher's report to governors - 21.3 Annual training will be held to discuss behaviour issues as a school.
-Staff will attend courses on behaviour management as appropriate. - 21.4 This policy will be reviewed on an annual basis. - 21.5 This policy should be read in conjunction with the Exclusion Policy
+- 29.1 It is the responsibility of the Governing Body to monitor the effective deployment of this policy.
+This responsibility has been delegated to the Staff and Pupil Welfare Committee. - 29.2 The behaviour data is monitored termly by the S&PW committee and is reported on termly in the Headteacher's report to governors - 29.3 Staff will attend courses on behaviour management as appropriate. - 29.4 This policy will be reviewed on an annual basis. - 29.5 This policy should be read in conjunction with the Exclusion Policy